Minnowo/minnowo.github.io/about.md

 - Leading as the backend developer, devops engineer, and data engineer at [EZCampus](https://github.com/EZCampusDevs).
 - Collaborating with friends on diverse projects under [Gank-Squad](https://github.com/Gank-Squad).

-I'm not particularly active on social media, so if you'd like to contact me, you can email me at [minnobrine@gmail.com](mailto:minnobrine@gmail.com), you can also find me on [Linkedin](https://www.linkedin.com/in/minno-587471288/) under my username.
+I'm not particularly active on social media, so if you'd like to contact me, you can email me at [minnobrine@gmail.com](mailto:minnobrine@gmail.com).
 Alternatively, if you've been given my contact information from a business card or someone else, you should use that instead.

 <br>